zibamira/microtubulestitching/README-technical.md

 # Changelog

-## June 2014
+2015-02: The sign of the threshold for filtering lines that are nearly parallel to the section boundary (parameter `Remove angel lower` in GUI) has been fixed [^8f93cb].
+The change caused minor differences in the test results that should not matter in practice.

+[^8f93cb]: zib-amira@8f93cbf9ffa9e9808562677e74eef2a1f3c56191 'mtalign: fix sign
+in angleToPlaneFilter; polish EndPointParams 2/n'

+2015-02: The Fisher-Mises normalization factor for the linear CPD has been changed to match the definition in the paper [^d04065].
+The change did not affect any tests.

+[^d04065]: zib-amira@d040657d21079cf70bcedc9cb21a9c8947d01ac0 'mtalign: change
+Fisher-Mises normalization factor in linear CPD to match paper'

-The normalization factor has been changed [^c4c577] to match the definition of the Fisher-Mises distribution.
+2014-06: The normalization factor for the elastic CPD has been changed to match the definition of the Fisher-Mises distribution [^c4c577].
 The change caused minor differences in the test results (see below).
 The differences should not matter in practice.

     CoherentPointDriftNLFisherMisesAccTest.cpp:161:
     Value of: cpd.mKappaOut